ashwin-sg/grocery-app-dashboard-powerbi/README.md

 <h1>🛒 Grocery App Sales Dashboard</h1>

 ## 📌 About BigBasket
-[BigBasket](https://en.wikipedia.org/wiki/BigBasket) is India’s largest online grocery platform, founded in 2011 and headquartered in Bangalore.
-It operates in over 30 cities and processes millions of orders monthly.
-Known for its fresh produce delivery and private label brands like Fresho, BB Royal, and GoodDiet, BigBasket is now a subsidiary of Tata Digital.
-The company has expanded into quick commerce and offline retail, aiming to redefine grocery shopping in India.
+[BlinkIt](https://en.wikipedia.org/wiki/Blinkit) Blink Commerce Private Limited, formerly Grofers, is an Indian quick-commerce company owned by Eternal Limited.[5][6][7]
+It was founded in December 2013 and is based in Gurgaon.[8][9]

+Customers of the company use a mobile application to order groceries and essentials online.
+Blinkit's employees then secure the items from their warehouse and deliver the items to the consumer within 10 minutes.[10]
+By November 2021, the company was delivering 125,000 orders every day.[11]
+Blinkit currently operates in more than 30 cities in India.
+By the end of 2021, the company had raised about US$630 million from investors including SoftBank, Tiger Global and Sequoia Capital.[12][13][14]

+In 2022, Zomato Limited (now Eternal) acquired Blinkit for US$568 million in an all-stock deal.

 ---

 ## 📊 Project Description
-This Power BI dashboard provides a comprehensive **sales overview** of grocery products sold via BigBasket, segmented by **outlet types** and **item categories**.
+This Power BI dashboard provides a comprehensive **sales overview** of grocery products sold via Blinkit, segmented by **outlet types** and **item categories**.

 It is designed to help marketing and analytics teams monitor performance, identify trends, and make data-driven decisions.